 For most AI Agent startups, the so-called "Year of the Agent" is actually a pseudo-trend driven by external narratives.

-This forced startups' pace into an extreme state from the very beginning: either explode in popularity short-term, or exit rapidly.
+This forces startups' pace into an extreme state from the very beginning: either explode in popularity short-term, or exit rapidly.
 Manus, Kto, AI Pin, Rabbit R1—each project seemed to have been hyped, and each exposed core problems very quickly—no general Agent product has truly crossed the line from "Demo to daily use."

 Capital Enters the Game

-Capital clearly understands that the essence of the general Agent arena is an extension of the battlefield of giants' model capabilities.
+Capital clearly understands that the essence of the general Agent track is an extension of the battlefield of giants' model capabilities.
 This track will inevitably be covered by giants; their real goal is to dig the first bucket of gold and cash out profits as soon as possible.

 The Real Competition in AI is Competition of Technical Routes: Visual Sandbox, Data Pipelines, and Ecosystem Integration